aejsmith/kboot/documentation/guide/gui.md

   that is drawn centred on the screen (no scaling is done).
 Any area not covered by the image is filled in black.
 Defaults to `0x000000`.

+Currently, only TGA images are supported (uncompressed, with origin set to top left).

 At minimum each entry must have `gui_icon` set.

 If you are using a platform that does not set a framebuffer video mode by